michaelweiss/ecosystem-model/README.md

 # ecosystem-model
 Code to model software ecosystems as networks

+If you are new to git, please read the [Getting started](#getting-started) section first.

 ## Capture data
 Suppose you want to map the Eclipse Che Server ecosystem:
 ```